JStaRFilms/adaptive-study-game/README.md

 ## ✨ Key Features

+- **Your Personal AI Tutor**: Go beyond simple quizzes with a suite of intelligent tools.
+  - **Interactive Study Coach**: Stuck on a question?
+Slide out the chat panel to get hints, explanations, or deeper insights.
+The AI has full context of your notes and the current quiz.
+  - **Personalized Feedback**: After each session, the AI analyzes your performance, identifies strengths & weaknesses, and provides actionable recommendations.
+  - **One-Click Focused Quizzes**: Instantly generate a new quiz that targets the topics you struggled with the most.
+  - **Comprehensive Stats**: Track your progress over time with a detailed analytics dashboard.
 - **AI-Powered Quiz Generation**: Automatically creates high-quality quizzes from your study materials.
 - **Multimodal Input**: Generate quizzes from a mix of sources:
   - Pasted text notes